 Self-Employed workers will include the costs of business parking and tolls on your Schedule C. Like with the mileage deduction, you’ll need diligent records of these expenses.

-The IRS doesn’t require proof of parking and toll expenses at the time of filing but it requires you keep documentation.
+The IRS doesn’t require proof of parking and toll expenses at the time of filing but it requires you to keep documentation.
 If you ever face an audit, the IRS could disallow your parking deduction and impose additional fines on top.

 MileIQ’s blog does not constitute professional tax advice.
 You should contact your own tax professional to discuss your situation.